geoff-project/coi/docs/guide/custom_optimizers.rst

    `~CustomOptimizerProvider.get_optimizers()` method of the `CustomOptimizerProvider` protocol.

-2. You define an an :doc:`entry point <pkg:specifications/entry-points>` in the group ``cernml.custom_optimizers`` that whose name is the :ref:`registry ID
-   <guide/registration:Registry IDs>` of the matching optimization problem.
+2. You define an an entry point in the group :ep:`cernml.custom_optimizers` whose name is the :ref:`registry ID <guide/registration:Registry IDs>` of the matching optimization problem.
 This entry point should either point at a subclass of `CustomOptimizerProvider` or at a bare function that acts like `~CustomOptimizerProvider.get_optimizers()`.

 Examples for both approaches are shown below.